 Financial aid programs are administered by the University.
 The federal

-which is awarded by the financial aid administrator to deserving students.
+is awarded by the financial aid administrator to deserving students.
 Such

-programs include the Federal Perkins Loan, Federal
+programs include the Federal Perkins Loan, Federal Supplemental Education

 Cost of Attendance (COA)

 amount it should cost the student to go to school, including tuition and

-fees, room and board, allowances for books and supplies,
+fees, room and board, allowances for books and supplies, transportation,

-Credit bureaus and credit reporting agencies provide this information to banks
+bureaus and credit reporting agencies provide this information to banks

-and businesses to help them decide whether to issue a loan
+and businesses to help them decide whether to issue a loan or extend credit.

 People who make all their payments on time are considered good credit